 - Nuts.
-The caramelized walnuts can be made up to one week ahead of time and store in a sealed plastic bag or airtight container at room temperature.
+The caramelized walnuts can be made up to one week ahead of time and stored in a sealed plastic bag or airtight container at room temperature.
 I often like to double the nuts for future use.

 - Bacon.
 The bacon can be made up to 24 hours ahead of time but it will become increasingly soft the longer it sits in the refrigerator.
 For the crispiest bacon, make it as close to assembling as possible.